frakxman/TasksList/README.md

 - **Responsive Design**: Interface adaptable to different screen sizes
 - **Reusable Modal**: The same modal component is used for both creating and editing tasks
 - **Context-Aware UI**: Button labels and modal titles change based on whether you're creating or editing a task
+- **Comprehensive Testing**: Unit tests for all components and services with high code coverage
+- **Test-Driven Development**: Tests verify all core functionality including CRUD operations, filtering, and pagination
+- **Mock Services**: Tests use mock services to isolate components and test edge cases

 ## Contributing